zlatko-michailov/abc/README.md

 All classes are provided as headers, and must be compiled in client programs.
 There is no precompiled flavor of the library.
-That is because `abc` targets devices with pequliar architectures and small memory capacities.
+That is because `abc` targets devices with peculiar architectures and small memory capacities.

 ### No Dynamic Memory Allocation